rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 Once both nodes have exchanged `open_complete`, the channel can be used to make payments via Hash TimeLocked Contracts.

+Changes are sent in batches: one or more messages are sent before an `update_commit` message, as in the following diagram:

     +-------+                            +-------+
     |       |--(1)---- add_htlc   ------>|       |
     |       |--(2)---- add_htlc   ------>|       |